Dermcare Malaseb Medicated Shampoo is registered to treat Seborrhoeic Dermatitis and is an aid in the treatment of Dermatophytosis in pets.

 The use of Malaseb in conjunction with a systemic antifungal reduces the time to clinical resolution when compared with using a systemic antifungal alone.

-Malaseb should be used twice weekly during treatment of dermatophytosis.
+Malaseb should be used twice weekly during the treatment of dermatophytosis.
 Treatment can take up to 8-12 weeks.

 It is important to note that young children or people with a compromised immune system may be at a greater risk of contracting the disease.
 If you have an animal that has been diagnosed with or is suspected to have dermatophytosis, please discuss this with your doctor.